henrivain/BuildTesseract/BuildingAndroidArchitectures.md

 ## Step 3: Set enviroment variables

 These are enviroment variables that are only preserved during your current terminal session.
-If you close your terminal for some reson, you need to repeat this step.
+If you close your terminal for some reason, you need to repeat this step.
+Every command not ending in '`^`' goes to its own line. '`^`' defines that command continues in the next line.

 ### Set build targets